jovillacrusis/derive/README.md

 * What is one thing you would change about this site?

 The colours of the fonts disappear because it does not contrast enough with the background image.
-I will change the font hierarchy and colours. as well as change the drop down into a more natural looking way that will belend it to the wood textue background.
+I will change the font hierarchy and colours. as well as change the drop down into a more natural looking way that will blend it to the wood textue background.

 ---